The Victor Talking Machine Company was founded in 1901. It was sold to RCA in 1929, right before The Depression hit.

 Most of the Victor (external horn) machines have cabinets made of solid oak or mahogany.
-The Victrola (internal horn) machines mostly use a layer of veneer over a particleboard core.
+The Victrola (internal horn) machines used a layer of veneer over a dense plywood core.
 This was done to prevent the warping that is common over time on large panels of solid wood.
 It was also a lot cheaper to manufacture.

 The Victor Dog's Name is Nipper.
 He is a mixed breed Terrier.
 One story states that he was originally painted sitting on his master's coffin, listening to his voice played back on a phonograph.
 That is an "urban legend".
 The painting was simply a creative idea, sold to Victor by an artist based in England.

 Victor was the world's largest producer of musical instruments for many years, and employed over 8,000 people during its heyday.
 Victor's main plant was in Camden, New Jersey, but they also had plants in California, Virginia, and Japan.

 The advent of radio almost caused Victor to collapse in the early 20's as people shunned the old phonograph technology for the better sound and increased variety of listening to live broadcasts.
 Sales during the normally busy Christmas season of 1924 were off more than 45% from previous years.
 Acting quickly, the company drastically improved the sound quality (via the introduction of Orthophonic machines in 1925) and by adding RCA manufactured radios into the Victor phonograph cabinets, creating a true "entertainment center".